Large sample spectral analysis of graph-based multi-manifold clustering: Annular proximity graphs with angle constraints

 for the convergence of the eigenvalues of the graph Laplacian on an annular path with angle constraints towards the eigenvalues of the tensorized Laplacian on $\M$.
-For comparison, recall that the convergence rate obtained in \cite{trillos2019error} for the sepctral convergence of graph Laplacians was $O \left( \frac{1}{n^{1/(2m)}} \right)$ and the convergence rate in \cite{calder2019improved} is $O \left( \frac{1}{n^{1/(m+4)}} \right)$.
-Of course, the distinction between our work and those previously mentioned is that here we are concerned with a multi-manifold clustering problem.
+For comparison, recall that the convergence rate obtained in \citet{trillos2019error} for the regular convergence of graph Laplacians was $O \left( \frac{1}{n^{1/(2m)}} \right)$ and the convergence rate in \citet{calder2019improved} is $O \left( \frac{1}{n^{1/(m+4)}} \right)$.
+The extra sample complexity in our setting is induced by the additional mechanism that is needed to collect second order geometric information around the data in order to separate the underlying manifolds.

 \end{remark}

 \nc